Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Pick up A Better Life for Half the Price, see which places look appealing, then go do a trial run or two.
 Rent a place for a year if you like it and start sorting out prices and neighborhoods.
 Then if you do decide to buy, you’ll know the pros and cons and have a good feel for values.

 Counting a renovated kitchen, new wiring, and other upgrades, we’ve spent all-in around $110K on our house in Guanajuato, Mexico.
+(We are in the process of adding a roof terrace, which will add on more but will increase the value accordingly.)
 Getting the same amount of space close to downtown where I last lived in Tampa would cost me…$565,000 at a minimum.
 That’s where prices start for a three-bedroom, two-bath condo like we last lived in.
 Most are far more.
-We paid $2,100 a month for rent (plus utilities) and were getting a great deal compared to others in our complex.

-It’s difficult to even spend that much in Mexico outside the beach resorts unless you’re renting a luxury mansion through Airbnb.
+It’s difficult to spend that much per month in Mexico outside the beach resorts unless you’re renting a luxury mansion through Airbnb.
 Most couples and families living here are spending less than that each month on their total expenses!
 Your view of what’s normal can change quite a bit once you decide you’re not putting up with unaffordable housing anymore.

 Want to get regular updates on this subject and tips for making the big move?
 Get on the Cheap Living Abroad newsletter list and you’ll get a free helpful report.